Kropelki/scripts/README.md

-# misc
+# scripts

-A collection of miscellaneous temporary data and scripts.
+A collection of scripts useful for managing and syncing weather data for the [Kropelki](https://github.com/Kropelki) project.

 ## `/influxdb`